memad73/MoESR/README.md

 | ------------------ |---------------- |---------------- | ---------------- |
 | DualSR             |  30.92 / 0.8728 |  25.04 / 0.7803 |  28.82 / 0.8045  |

-All PSNR and SSIM values are calculated using 'Evaluate_PSNR_SSIM.m' script provided by [RCAN](https://github.com/yulunzhang/RCAN).
 ## Acknowledgement

-The code is built on [KernelGAN](https://github.com/sefibk/KernelGAN).
+The code is built on [DualSR](https://github.com/memad73/DualSR) and [KernelGAN](https://github.com/sefibk/KernelGAN).
 We thank the authors for sharing the codes.